 Scott Keever is a solo guitarist and composer, with influences as far ranging as Celtic, Balkan and American folk music.
-With a focus on fingerpicking, Scott also blends in elements of blues, jazz and classical music into his work, creating a sound truly his own.
-There are no boundaries to the world of music as far as he is concerned.
-He is just as comfortable on classical guitar as he is playing slide on a steel body Amistar.
-His stylistic range can be plainly heard on his 2018 solo album “Solo Guitar: Vol. 1” featuring original guitar compositions, with a focus on his work with open tunings and both nylon and steel string guitars.
+With a focus on fingerstyle guitar, Scott also blends in elements of blues, jazz and classical music into his work.
+His stylistic range can be plainly heard on his 2018 solo album “Solo Guitar: Vol. 1” featuring his original guitar compositions.

 Scott studied guitar at the University of MN (Minneapolis), and Amala School of Romany Music and Culture (Valjevo, Serbia).
 Scott graduated with a B.A. in Music from the U of MN – School of Music, where he focused on Composition, under the guidance of Alex Lubet and Doug Geers.